Medically reviewed by Drugs.com. Last updated on Mar 29, 2022.

 Using belimumab may increase your risk of getting cancer.
 Talk to your doctor if you have concerns about this risk.

-belimumab may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have chest pain, hives, itching, a rash, swelling of the face, tongue, and throat, or trouble breathing after you receive the medicine.
+Belimumab may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after using belimumab.

-belimumab may cause some people to be agitated, irritable, or display other abnormal behaviors.
+Belimumab may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become depressed.
+Also tell your doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 If you or your caregiver notice any of these unwanted effects, tell your doctor right away.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.